milosob/template-api/README.md

 ### Description

-Extensible template for creating API services with account and JWT authentication support.
+Template for creating API services with account and JWT authentication support.

 Features: